abbrcode/abbreviations-in-code/README.md

 Colored circles before the abbr mean the degree of recommendation:

 -  🟢 Recommended
--  🟡 Context-sensitive
+-  🟡 Context-sensitive • Context is specified between { }.
 -  🔴 Not recommended

-Unrecommended abbrs can still be considered.
-The most important thing is to remain consistent in your code.
-Context abbrs are more suitable in certain cases.
-The context is specified between { } after the abbr.

 ## List